davidus-sk/orion/README.md

 # ORION
-Automated timelapse image capture and stacking for Raspberry Pi and the Pi camera
+Orion is an automated timelapse image capture and stacking for Raspberry Pi and the Pi camera.
+It runs on your Pi, determins the sunset/sunrise times, performs the image capture and stacking automatically and saves the result for you viewing pleasure.

 But wait, there's more!